Waterfront station (Vancouver): Architecture

 Waterfront's main station building was designed in a neoclassical style, with a symmetrical red-brick facade dominated by a row of smooth, white Ionic order columns.
 The Ionic columns are repeated in the grand interior hall, flanking the perimeter of the space.
 The main hall features two large clocks facing each other high on the east and west walls.
 Paintings depicting various scenic Canadian landscapes, completed in 1916 by Adelaide Langford, line the walls above the columns.
 The Montreal architecture firm Barott, Blackader and Webster was responsible for designing the main station building.

+The station building is owned by Cadillac Fairview and underwent renovations in 2015 to restore its brick facade.